polterguy/phosphorusfive/plugins/p5.io/README.md

 ### Changing the read-only state of a file

-You can set one or more files to "read-only" with the *[p5.io.file.read-only.set]* Active Event.
-In addition, you can remove the "read-only" attribute, using the *[p5.io.file.read-only.delete]* Active Event.
+You can set one or more files to read-only with the **[p5.io.file.read-only.set]** Active Event.
+In addition, you can remove the read-only attribute, using the **[p5.io.file.read-only.delete]** Active Event.
 Both of these Active Events takes either a constant or an expression, leading to multiple files.

 ## How to handle folders in your system

 The Active Events for handling folders, are almost identical to the events for handling files, with some smaller differences though.
-Among other things, there obviously does not exist a *[save-folder]* event, but instead you'll find a *[create-folder]* Active Event, and so on.
+Among other things, there obviously does not exist a **[save-folder]** event, but instead you'll find a **[create-folder]** Active Event, and so on.

 ### [create-folder]

 Creates a folder at the given path.
-Notice that the parent folder must exist, and that this Active Event does not "recursively" create folders.
+Notice that the parent folder must exist, and that this Active Event does not recursively create folders.
 Also notice that if the folder exist from before, an exception will be thrown.

-This Active Event also handles expressions, and will create all folders your expressions yields as a result, the same way for instance the *[load-file]* will load multiple files.
+This Active Event also handles expressions, and will create all folders your expressions yields as a result, the same way for instance the **[load-file]** will load multiple files.

-Every single Active Event that somehow takes a folder, requires the path to both start with a slash (/), in addition to ending with a slash (/).
+**Important**, every single Active Event that somehow takes a folder, requires the path to both start with a slash (/), in addition to ending with a slash (/).

-Below is some example code that creates two folders.

 ```
 _folders
-  folder1:~/foo/
-  folder2:~/bar/
-create-folder:x:/-/*?value
+  ~/foo/
+  ~/bar/
+create-folder:x:/-/*?name
 ```

 ### [delete-folder]

-Delete folder is implemented with the same semantics as *[create-folder]*, except of course, instead of creating folders, it deletes them.
+Delete folder is implemented with the same semantics as **[create-folder]**, except of course, instead of creating folders, it deletes them.
 Example code below.

 ```
 _folders
-  folder1:~/foo/
-  folder2:~/bar/
-delete-folder:x:/-/*?value
+  ~/foo/
+  ~/bar/
+delete-folder:x:/-/*?name
 ```

-The above code will delete the folders previously created in our *[create-folder]* example.
+The above code will delete the folders previously created in our **[create-folder]** example.

 ### [folder-exists]

-This Active Event is implemented with the same semantics as *[file-exists]*, which means if you pass in an expression as its value, and the expression is leading to multiple folder paths, then it will return true only for the folders that actually exists.
+This Active Event is implemented with the same semantics as **[file-exists]**, which means if you pass in an expression as its value, and the expression is leading to multiple folder paths, then it will return true only for the folders that actually exists.

 ```
-folder-exists:/system42/
+folder-exists:/modules/
 ```

 ### [copy-folder] and [move-folder]

-These two Active Events works exactly like their "file counterparts" ([copy-file] and [move-file]).
+These two Active Events works exactly like their file counterparts (**[copy-file]** and **[move-file]**).
 Below is some sample code using them both.

 ```
 create-folder:~/foo-bar/